visforvali/eng201-oer/_pages/alt-grading.md

 {:.no_toc}

 > ##### Important!
-> High-stakes writing, i.e. drafts of the qualitative research project, should be submitted to [Classes\Assignments](https://classes.pace.edu){:target="_blank"} and will be scored in [Classes\Grades](https://classes.pace.edu){:target="_blank"}. **Drafts of high-stakes writing are scored on the basis of completion.
+> High-stakes writing, i.e. drafts of the qualitative research project, should be submitted to [Classes\Assignments](https://classes.pace.edu){:target="_blank"} and will be scored in [Classes\Grades](https://classes.pace.edu){:target="_blank"}. **Drafts of high-stakes writing assignments are scored on the basis of completion.
 To show I've received and read your draft, I'll enter an "R" for "Reviewed" in the Classes gradebook.
-Only final drafts receive "real" grades.** If you receive a If you receive an "N" ("No Credit"), it means that I could not accept your draft for credit for substantive reasons, and you should reach out to me. **You will need to substantively revise each draft no matter what.**
+Only final drafts receive "real" grades.** If you receive an "N" ("No Credit"), it means that I could not accept your draft for credit for substantive reasons, and you should reach out to me. **You will need to substantively revise each draft no matter what.**
 {: .block-warning }

 This class revolves around one multipart high-stakes writing assignment &mdash; the qualitative research project.
 The assessment criteria for the qualitative research project are: